irons163/IRHierarchyTreeTableView/README.md

 # IRHierarchyTreeTableView

-- IRHierarchyTreeTableView is a powerful tab view controller for iOS.
+- IRHierarchyTreeTableView is a powerful hierarchy tree for iOS.

 ## Features
 - Clear component of Hierarchy Tree.